Potenzz/100xdevs_Cohort/Readme.md

 4. **DevOps and Deployment**
    - Vercel for frontend deployment
-   - AWS - S3 - CloudFront for frontend Depoyment.
+   - AWS - S3 - CDNs for frontend Depoyment.
    - Serverless Backends, i.e Cloudflare workers for Backends.
    - Deploying backends at AWS - EC2.
    - Docker for containerization